-Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
-Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another, or it can mean choosing companions that have different nutrient needs in order to make efficient use of soil.
+Companion planting is the close planting of different species based on their ability to enhance one another's growth, offer some form of pest protection or other advantages.
+Sometimes this is a matter of choosing plants with different growth habits that do not compete with one another, or it can mean choosing companions that have different nutrient needs in order to make efficient use of soil.

 Because cucumbers typically hug the ground, towering or climbing vegetables and flowers such as corn or sunflowers will stand well above the blanket of cucumber vines.
-These plants also don't require much in the way of water, and so they won't compete with cucumbers for moisture.
+These plants also do not require much in the way of water, and so they will not compete with cucumbers for moisture.

 There are many vegetables that make excellent companions for cucumbers.
-Peas, corn, and beans are legumes—a type of plant that as a root system that increases nitrogen in the soil.
-The mechanism by which this happens is that roots have the ability to colonize the Rhizobrium bacteria and absorb about 20 percent of the sugar produced by the plant—which is then turned into nitrogen.
-Any of the nitrogen not absorbed by the legume then is released into the nearby soil as the plant decomposes, thereby becoming available to nearby companion plants.
+Peas, corn, and beans are legumes—a type of plant that has a root system that increases nitrogen in the soil.
+The mechanism by which this happens is that roots have the ability to colonize the Rhizobium bacteria and absorb about 20 percent of the sugar produced by the plant—which is then turned into nitrogen.
+Any of the nitrogen not absorbed by the legume is released into the nearby soil as the plant decomposes, thereby becoming available to nearby companion plants.
 This will benefit your cucumber plants, as well as many other garden plants.
+Other good vegetable companions include radishes, beets, carrots, and onions.

 Marigold flowers will help repel beetles, and nasturtiums are distasteful to thrips and other insects that feed on cucumbers.
-(These flowers make for good companions for almost all vegetables and herbs.
+These flowers, along with sunflowers, make for good companions for almost all vegetables and herbs.